alessandro2serra/homepage/algorithms2/README.md

 ### Now as you have the information, you will become an Algorist.

+Let's get back to paper and scissors we started with

 -

-1. Take the folded paper and the scissors
+1. Take the folded paper
-2. Using the tools that you were provided with, create a 5 step algorithm
-3. Enumerate the steps
+2. Try to mention the steps that are used to get the folded form
+3. Add your own steps by cutting and/or folding the paper.
+Be creative, take risks :)
+4. Describe your steps, to create an algorithm
-4. **Have fun (:**
+5. **Have fun (:**

 ---